ovh/docs/pages/platform/kubernetes-k8s/rbac-custom-kubeconfig-limited-access/guide.de-de.md

 </code></pre>

 As you can see, you executed the `kubectl` command as the ServiceAccount you created with limited access.
-The behavior is normal because with this `kubeconfig` file you don't have the rights to do this operation.
+The behaviour is normal because with this `kubeconfig` file you don't have the rights to do this operation.

 Instead, list the pods in the `hello-app` namespace: